 Then I freeze them in zip top bags separated by topping.
-I wrap them by twos in wax paper or parchment paper and then I can take out one serving at a time without all the pancakes sticking together.
+I wrap them by twos in wax paper or parchment paper.
+I can take out one serving at a time without all the pancakes sticking together.
 Just microwave and eat.

-I learned a lot of new tips from this Moms Share!
-If you’d like to join the SAHMSG moms in our only-for-us Facebook group to share stories and gain support in this work of motherhood,
+I learned a lot of new tips from this Moms Share.
+If you’d like to join the SAHMSG moms in our only-for-us Facebook group to share stories and gain support in this work of motherhood request to join here.

 Enjoy your time at home!